Which Of The Following Is An Example Of Legitimation

 Understanding legitimation helps us analyze why some societies maintain stability while others descend into conflict, why some institutions command respect while others are ignored, and why people sometimes obey authority even when it appears to act against their interests.
 By examining the mechanisms through which power becomes legitimate, we gain insight into the fundamental dynamics of social order and the possibilities for meaningful social change.

-Continuing without friction from the previous section:
+Continuing smoothly from the previous section:

 Conclusion: The Foundational Role of Legitimation in Social Order